aganezov/bg/docs/index.rst

 Code is written with the philosophy of TDD and requires Python v3.3+ for correct work.

-The package is created and maintained by Sergey Aganezov, Ph.D. student of Department of Mathematics and Computational Biology institute (CBI), George Washington University (GWU), Washington, DC, USA.
+The package is created and maintained by Sergey Aganezov, Ph.D.
+Candidate at the Department of Mathematics & Computational Biology institute (CBI), George Washington University (GWU), Washington, DC, USA.

 Author is very grateful for thoughtful and dedicated leadership of `Dr. Max A. Alekseyev <http://home.gwu.edu/~maxal/>`_,